storacha/w3up/packages/w3up-client/README.md

 await client.setCurrentSpace(space.did())
 ```

-Next, call the [`registerSpace` method][docs-Client#registerSpace], which registers the Space with web3.storage and associates it with the email address you authorized:
+Next, call the [`registerSpace` method][docs-Client#registerSpace], which registers the Space with web3.storage and associates it with the email address you login:

 ```js
 try {